DoTheEvo/veeam-prometheus-grafana/README.md

 ![pic_prometheus](https://i.imgur.com/YzNWZQb.png)

+In the compose file the data retention is set to 45 days.

+* `--storage.tsdb.retention.time=45d`

 Not much really to do once it runs.
-Checking values and delete them I guess.<br>
+Checking values and deleting them I guess.<br>
 You can access its web interface from LAN side with `<dockerhost>:9090`, or you can setup web access to it from the outside if you wish.
 Same process as with pushgateway or any other webserver accessible through caddy.